 Peter is currently a junior at the College studying economics.
 He's passionate about technology, the gig economy, and embracing both the liberal arts and his entrepreneurial interests.

-Chris is a Computer Science and Business Analytics Double Major with a concentration in Entrepreneurship.
+Chris is a Computer Science Major and a Business Analytics minor.
 He originally fell in love with the entrepreneurial mindset during an internship at NRV VC.
 In his free time, he enjoys helping people with their side projects and talking about the latest emerging tech.